Skip to main content

 Cascading persist, merge and remove

 This section is about application level cascading.
-For that to work, we need to have relations populated.
+For that to work, you need to have relations populated.

 When persisting or removing entity, all your references are by default cascade persisted.
 This means that by persisting any entity, ORM will automatically persist all of its associations.